pelayotrives/slug-generator/README.md

 ---

-Enjoy using Slugify String Tool for a smoother, cleaner web development experience!
+Enjoy using FixSlug for a smoother, cleaner web development experience!